AccelerationConsortium/fume-hood-sash-automation/README.md

 - Relay board (for actuator)
 - LED (for sensor lite)
 - LCD display (for actuator, optional)

-## Usage
-- See each folder for the main script to run on your Pi.
-- For actuator: run `main.py` and use the command line or `/tmp/pipe` for control.
-- For sensor lite: run `main.py` for basic operation, or `main_networked.py` for networked operation.
-- Use `sensor_client_example.py` to connect to the sensor lite from another device.

 ## Notes
 - GPIO pin numbers use BCM numbering.